dnolter959/longdrop2/README.md

 sensitivity analysis which assumes MNAR in a variety of ways, and compares these results to those assuming MAR.

-This package facilitates conducting by allowing a user specify departures from the MAR assumption by choosing multiple values of k, each of which characterizes the distributional differences between the observed and missing outcomes via an affine shift.
-Using these values of k, we perform multiple imputation many times (the user can specify this by passing an M parameter, the default is 20), and then combine results using Rubin’s rules as specified in the original Moreno-Betancur and Chavance paper linked above.
+This package facilitates conducting such sensitivity analyses by allowing a user specify departures from the MAR assumption by choosing multiple values of k, each of which characterizes the distributional differences between the observed and missing outcomes via an affine shift.
+Using these values of k, the package allows the user to perform multiple imputation many times (the user can specify this by passing an M parameter, the default is 20), and then combine results using Rubin’s rules as specified in the original Moreno-Betancur and Chavance paper linked above.

-The user can then plot results across many values of k (k=0 represents the MAR case) to observe sensitiivity of effects to deparates from the MAR assumption.
+The user can then plot results across many values of k (k=0 represents the MAR case) to observe sensitivity of effects to departures from the MAR assumption.

 ## Installation